Keep our news free from ads and paywalls by making a donation to support our work!

 It will also seek to try to prevent migrants from obtaining work or student visas simply as a means of getting access to the European Schengen area without the genuine intention to work or study.

-The document sets out plans for the “inclusion and integration of immigrants” that will ensure they “not have a negative impact on social cohesion in Poland” but that also “allows their full potential to be used”.
+The document sets out plans for the “inclusion and integration of immigrants” that will ensure they will “not have a negative impact on social cohesion in Poland” but that also “allows their full potential to be used”.

 “The key to this issue is the acceptance by foreigners of the norms and principles in force in Polish society,” writes the government.
 Last week, it was announced that Poland will set up dozens of EU-funded “foreigner integration centres” to provide services to immigrants and help them adapt.